 You can tailor these provocations to match child interests in order to make sure they’re more engaged, and that’s where Sustained Shared Thinking can really come into its own.
 By having extended, curiosity-filled conversations, the child’s interests can be extended further and further.

 More importantly, you learn more about those interests and where they come from.
 Do they like dinosaurs because they’re mysterious and old?
 Or is it because they’re ferocious and big?
 Once you understand the thinking behind the interest, it’s easier to extend that interest more broadly.

 Provocation aside, it is important that you have the space in your setting for more considered, one-on-one conversations.

 “We often advise having cosy corners or quiet areas to talk together,” says Kathy, “which I would absolutely recommend, because it is important to have areas where you can withdraw one-to-one.”

-In the REPEY study, in fact, they noted that it is a parent’s proactive behaviour towards their child’s learning that provides the best basis for Sustained Shared Thinking to take place in an early years setting.
+In the REPEY study, they noted that it's a parent’s proactive behaviour towards their child’s learning that provides the best basis for Sustained Shared Thinking to take place in an early years setting.